Kavignon/Hermes/README.md

 The main goal is to somehow recreate the implementation of _Twitter_ as a training exercise to demonstrate how it can be possible to engineer a distributed system.

+## Motivation

+Being quite fond of software design, I've decided to push the boundaries of my knowledge and deepen my expertise in the topics that have piqued my interest thus far.
+Another reason for this passion project is to provide a helpful guide with a blog series attached to this repository in the future.

+Software engineering is still young at heart and is evolving quite quickly.
+It can be challenging to find the exact pieces you were looking for when web articles only focus on a small topic instead of demonstrating the entire picture.
+As we all know, the final vision is bigger than the sum of the parts.

+To that end, I decided to take it upon myself to showcase how, given an infinite amount of time, I would engineer a system such as a copy of Twitter.
+Being the only developer working on this project, I cannot hope to capture everything _Twitter_ is doing as a product, which is perfectly fine.
+The truth is that I want to go through the main pain points that are encountered as we're building a product from the ground up while making sure it matches the user requirements.

+I would like to make perfectly clear: there are several ways to approach re-building _Twitter_ from the ground up.
+The following repository shows my perspective on the matter as I'm trying to learn more about my craft while building this proof of concept.
+As you go through the repository's contents, if there is something that you think can list as an issue, do create a ticket with your comment.
+I appreciate feedback and will take the opportunity to learn from you, the set of individuals from the technical community who took some of their time to review my work! :)